Rose Nylund: Biography

 Charlie died of a heart attack while he and Rose were making love, and this gave Rose a fear of sexual intimacy for several years thereafter.
 Years later, a boyfriend named Al Beatty (Richard Roat) dies in a similar fashion.
 In one episode Rose confides to Blanche and Dorothy that she and Charlie made love twice every day, once in the morning before breakfast and then once after dinner, getting Blanche to remark "No wonder you still mourn that man".

 Charlie and Rose's marriage length is unclear.
 Although it was mentioned in the 1985 pilot episode that Charlie had been dead for 15 years, in the first-season episode "Job Hunting", Rose says that she had been a housewife for 32 years when Charlie died in 1980.
 In the same episode, Rose is 55 years old in 1985, which would put her birth year in 1930.
 This would make her 63 when The Golden Palace goes off the air in 1993.

 Charlie is the only spouse of the four women on The Golden Girls that the audience never sees.
 In an episode of The Golden Palace, a man said to bear an incredibly strong resemblance to Charlie makes an appearance; the look-alike is played by Eddie Albert.

-Rose is laid off from her job at the grief counselling centre in season 1, and briefly works as a waitress at the Fountain Roc Coffee Shop before being rehired at the counselling centre shortly after.
-Later on in the series, Rose suffers financial difficulties when her late husband's employer files for bankruptcy and her pension is cut off.
+Rose is laid off from her job at the grief counseling center in season 1, and briefly works as a waitress at the Fountain Roc Coffee Shop before being rehired at the counseling center shortly after.
+Later in the series, Rose suffers financial difficulties when her late husband's employer files for bankruptcy, and her pension is cut off.
 She suffers from age discrimination in her attempts to get a new job, but her luck changes when she gets a position as assistant to TV consumer reporter Enrique Más.
-Rose finally finds a significant romance with college professor Miles Webber, though their relationship is put through a serious strain when it is revealed that Miles is actually a former mobster accountant named Nicholas Carbone, and a participant in the witness protection program.
+Rose finds a significant romance with college professor Miles Webber, though their relationship is put through a serious strain when it is revealed that Miles is actually a former mobster accountant named Nicholas Carbone, and a participant in the witness protection program.
 His former employer, "The Cheese Man," begins dating Rose in order to get information on Miles's whereabouts.
-Eventually The Cheese Man is apprehended, Rose and Miles resume their lives together, and all goes well for approximately the next year.
-In season 7, Rose and Miles consider marriage, but ultimately decided against rushing into anything.
-Their relationship later ends permanently during an episode of The Golden Palace when Rose discovers that Miles loves and subsequently marries another woman.
+Eventually, The Cheese Man is apprehended, Rose and Miles resume their lives together, and all goes well for approximately the next year.
+In season 7, Rose and Miles consider marriage, but ultimately decide against rushing into anything.
+Their relationship later ends permanently during an episode of The Golden Palace when Rose discovers that Miles loves another woman, one whom he subsequently marries.